-In the event a situation results in evacuation of a building, a segment of campus, or all of campus, building alarms will alert building occupants to evacuate the building.
-Building occupants should immediately proceed to the nearest exit unless instructed otherwise.
-The Y Alert system may also be activated to provide instructions to the campus community.
+In the event a situation results in evacuation of the Jerusalem Center, building alarms will alert the building occupants to evacuate the building.
+The emergency notification system may also be activated to provide instructions to the campus.
+Under the direction of the JCSO, the Jerusalem Center conducts evacuation drills on a semester basis.

-Under the direction of Risk Management and Safety, the university conducts evacuation drills on an annual or more frequent basis.
-For example, Residence Life holds an evacuation and fire protection system drill once every semester or term.
-The Y Alert system is also tested annually campus wide.
 A record is made for each drill.
-These records include the description, location, date, and time of the drill, as well as whether the drill was announced or unannounced.
+These records include the description, location, date, and time of the drill as well as whether the drill was announced or unannounced.